 What are the recent trends in the approach of the relevant authority to enforcement, procedure and substantive assessment?

-It should also be noted that both the PCA and the parties, in recent assessments, have been using new economic analysis and tools, in particular where the activities at stake are within regulated sectors such as telecommunications and energy.
+It should also be noted that both the PCA and the parties, in recent assessments, have been using new economic analyses and tools, in particular where the activities at stake are within regulated sectors such as telecommunications and energy.
 In those circumstances, there has also been an increased use and involvement of economic consultants.

 Are there any future developments or planned reforms of the merger control regime in your jurisdiction?